Conair Group: History

 The company was started by a consortium led by Les Kerr consisting of: Leslie George "Les" Kerr, K. Barry Marsden, Herman Joseph "Slim" Knights, Ronald "Ron" F. Connelly of Whitehorse, Yukon, and John De Voin (a silent partner).
 Les Kerr had worked for Skyway Air Services for seventeen years and put together the five man group to take control of the fire control and aerial agricultural interests of Skyway.
 In the transaction, they took 35 employees and 19 single engine aircraft.
 This took place after the owner for Skyway (Art Seller), had suffered a stroke and wanted to eliminate some of his workload.

 Skyway Air Services was started shortly after the close of WW2.
 They were pioneers in the development and operation of aerial firefighting, agricultural and pest control spraying.
 After the interests were sold, Skyway continued to operate as a flying school and charter business out of Langley, British Columbia.

-The new company was called Conair Aviation Ltd. and was incorporated in April 1969, receiving their operating license on October 22, 1969.
-As part of the deal, the aircraft and assets that Conair purchased were: thirteen Grumman Avengers, five Boeing Stearmans, one North American Harvard and the existing Skyway hangar located at Abbotsford, British Columbia.

 In 1978 Conair acquired a subsidiary; Frontier Helicopters based at Watson Lake, Yukon.
 This rotary division was renamed Conair Helicopters in 1999.
 Conair also went into the Air Cargo business in 1980 by starting a company named Swiftair Cargo.
 They filed for license in early July 1979, and flew for the first time on September 15, 1980, using two Douglas DC-8 aircraft flying in opposite directions across Canada.
 Swiftair Cargo went into receivership by May 1982.

 By 1984 Conair had the world's largest private fleet of Air Tankers including 50 fixed wing aircraft and 15 helicopters and by the early 1990s has grown to over 90 aircraft.
 Conair Aviation Ltd. later became Conair Group Inc., and they continue to be based out of Abbotsford, British Columbia.

 Fleet

-As of May 2025, according to Transport Canada (TC), the Conair Group fleet numbers 65 aircraft.
+As of May 2025, according to Transport Canada (TC), the Conair Group fleet numbers 74 aircraft.